Skip to content

 Key Takeaways

-As a startup founder, remunerating and incentivising your top talent can be difficult when funds are limited.
 If offering competitive salaries is difficult, you can offer eligible employees, contractors or directors an ownership stake in the company on tax-favourable terms.
-These are known as employee share plans and employee share option plans.
+Known as employee share plans and employee share option plans.
 Understanding the advantages and disadvantages of each is critical to determine which best suits your business’ circumstances.

 Frequently Asked Questions